Phase 1 / May 2026

 01 Script breakdown & bidding

 Drop a script in.
-AI agents, trained as a Producer and a VFX Supervisor, read it, scope it, decompose it into departments, and emit the same v2.0 JSON that PXLflow ingests natively.
-Re-bidding a revision becomes a delta diff, not a redo.
+AI agents, trained as a Producer and a VFX Supervisor, read it, scope it, decompose it into departments, price it, and schedule it.
+The whole thing flows straight into PXLflow, so re-bidding a revision becomes a delta, not a redo.

 PXLbid landing screen, drag-and-drop a script to begin